j12bates/Stay-Decay/README.md

 The matrix starts will all chips on one state, except the centre [[Fig.3]](#matrix-initialization-fig3).
 On one's turn, one must flip a solitary chip on the matrix.
-A chip cannot be touched twice within three consecutive turns.
+Both players must each take a turn before touching the same chip.
-In other words, both players must each take a turn before touching the same chip.
+This also applies to the centre after the game starts.
 The game ends when a diagonal on the matrix is entirely the same state [[Fig.4]](#scoring-example-with-game-end-fig4).

 [^1]: The game will be tested out on larger odd-numbered matrices.